How much will be paid

 The detailed requirements for this item will be tailored to the Higher Tier site.
 Higher Tier applicants should discuss and agree these requirements with their adviser.

-This item can be used on the same area as the following options and items:
+This item can be used on the same area as the following items:

 Speak to a Forestry Commission adviser about locating other options on a site.